skordal/mordax/README.md

 The Applications
 ----------------

-Only simple kernel test applications are available at the moment.
+* mt_test: a simple application used for testing the multithreading capabilities of the kernel.

 The Libraries
 -------------